Wilmer Flores Player Props: Giants vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff is last in the league with a collective 7.4 strikeouts per nine innings.

-- The Rockies have a 5.76 team ERA that ranks 29th across all league pitching staffs.
+- The Rockies have a 5.76 team ERA that ranks 29th across all MLB pitching staffs.

-- The Rockies surrender the most home runs in baseball (132 total, 1.5 per game).
+- The Rockies allow the most home runs in baseball (134 total, 1.5 per game).

-- The righty's last time out came on Sunday against the Detroit Tigers, when he threw five innings, surrendering eight earned runs while allowing seven hits.
+- His last time out was on Tuesday against the Houston Astros, when the left-hander threw 6 1/3 innings, surrendering four earned runs while allowing nine hits.

-- The 27-year-old has an ERA of 6.61, with 6.7 strikeouts per nine innings, in 18 games this season.
-Opponents have a .286 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.